 - Consult with a transfer specialist

 Orientation & Registration Sessions

 One-day orientation and registration sessions that are more structured and traditional are also offered for transfer and non-traditional students.
 These sessions will acquaint students with the NDSU campus and offer an opportunity to discuss the many facets of university life.
 On these days, students will have an opportunity to chat with current NDSU students, have lunch, meet with an adviser and register for classes.

 7. REGISTER FOR CLASSES ONLINE

 Register online via Campus Connection.
 You can check your registration time on Campus Connection.
-Select the link titled “Student Center.”
-The section titled “Enrollment Dates” shows your registration time.
-For more instructions on how to register, please visit: http://www.ndsu.edu/bisonconnection/connect/.
+The section titled "Enrollment Dates" shows your registration time.
+For more instructions on how to register, please visit: www.ndsu.edu/bisonconnection/connect.

 8. ACADEMIC ADVISING

 You can identify your advisor online via Campus Connection (www.ndsu.edu/bisonconnection/connect).
-Go to the link titled “Student Center.”
-Your advisor will be listed under the “Advisor” section.
-If an advisor is not yet assigned, you are encouraged to contact the academic department.
-Contact information for advisors can be found at www.ndsu.edu/phonebook.
+Your adviser will be listed under the "Advisor" section.
+If an adviser is not yet assigned, you are encouraged to contact the academic department.
+Contact information for advisers can be found at www.ndsu.edu/phonebook.